Buses in Bristol

 Buses are the main form of public transport in Bristol, England.
 Most bus services are operated by First West of England.
-Other companies offering services include Abus, Citistar, The Big Lemon, Transpora Bus, Stagecoach West and Newport Bus.
+Other companies offering services include The Big Lemon, Stagecoach West and Newport Bus.

 History

 Horse-bus services in Bristol were started in 1887 by the Bristol Tramways & Carriage Company, with a service from the Victoria Rooms (connecting with the trams) to Clifton.
 The horse-buses were replaced by motor buses from 1906, first on a service from the city centre to Clifton.

 From 1887 to 1986, Bristol Tramways (renamed Bristol Omnibus Company in 1957) had an almost complete monopoly of bus services in and from Bristol.
 The exceptions were in the 1920s, when Greyhound Motors provided competition until taken over by Bristol Tramways in 1928; a few small independent operators, the last of which, the Dundry Pioneer, was acquired in 1950; and Red & White Services, which started joint services with Bristol Omnibus Company to South Wales when the Severn Bridge opened in 1966.